letsjump/yii2-easy-ajax/README.md

 }
 ```

-It is also available a method to remotely close a Modal opened in the UI:
+It is also available a method to remotely close a Modal which is actually open in the UI:

 ```php
 public function actionCloseModal()